 Within our computing curriculum, we teach e-safety through discrete lessons at the start of the school year and within our other computing units.

-As a school, we have a long tradition of participating in the annual Safer Internet Day, which this academic year falls on Tuesday 8th February 2022.
+As a school, we have a long tradition of participating in the annual Safer Internet Day, which this academic year fell on Tuesday 7th February 2023.
 During this national event, schools dedicate a whole day to celebrating the opportunities given to us by modern technology and the internet, while raising awareness of how to access these safely.

-On Tuesday 8th February, all year our groups celebrated Safer Internet Day, with a whole day of learning on the theme of communicating respectfully.
+On Tuesday 7th February, all year groups across the school celebrated Safer Internet Day which had the theme of "Want to talk about it?"

 The day started with an assembly to ensure that every child was aware of the purpose of the day, whilst giving them the opportunity to consider the good, and more challenging aspects of living so much of our lives online today.

 The day then proceeded with lessons which included discussions about safe internet use and gave opportunities for the children to share their broad knowledge of online safety with others.

 It was encouraging to hear online safety being talked about with passion in every class during the day.
 A range of activities took place during the day including: Research being conducted, statistics being shared, graphs drawn, quizzes completed, internet searches being carried out and posters and leaflets made.